 - Marketing triggers

-Lastly, having a marketing automation platform in place will help you pinpoint and segment each buyer persona as your inbound marketing strategy expands.
+The buyer persona you are targeting will influence the type of content to use.
+Having a marketing automation platform in place will help you pinpoint and segment each buyer persona as your inbound marketing strategy expands.

 5) Don’t Make It All About You